Information for customers with medical conditions or requiring special assistance on flyadeal

-If you have modern collapsible crutches you can take them onboard in addition to your cabin baggage allowance, but during flight, they must be stowed in the overhead bins to avoid inconveniencing other Customers.
+You can take modern collapsible crutches onboard in addition to your Cabin Baggage allowance, however, during flight, they must be stowed in the overhead bins to avoid inconveniencing other Customers.

-As we have limited space in the cabin we are unable to accept non-collapsible crutches as either Cabin or Hold Baggage.
+As we have limited space in the cabin we are unable to accept non-collapsible crutches to be carried with you in the Cabin.

-If you have a half leg or full/half arm plaster cast we will try to make your journey as comfortable as possible, but your plaster cast must be at least 48 hours old and you must check you’re your doctor to ensure it is safe to travel.
-A medical certificate will be required before you are allowed to board, signed by a doctor, not nurse confirming you are ‘fit to fly’.
+If you have a half leg or full/half arm plaster cast we will try to make your journey as comfortable as possible, however, your plaster cast must be at least 48 hours old and.
+In addition, a medical certificate will be required before you are allowed to board, the certificate must be signed by a doctor, not a nurse, confirming you are ‘fit to fly’.